Ice1779/Random-Pokemon-Team-Generater/README.md

 # Random-Pokemon-Team-Generater
-Generates a random team of 6 pokemon and gives you they regional average and base stat total average.
+Generates a random team of 6 pokemon and gives you their regional average and base stat total average.